Freak Show (film)

-Freak Show is a 2017 American comedy-drama film directed by Trudie Styler and written by Patrick J. Clifton and Beth Rigazio, based on the novel of the same name by James St. James.
+Freak Show is a 2017 American comedy-drama film directed by Trudie Styler from a screenplay by Patrick J. Clifton and Beth Rigazio, based on the 2007 novel of the same name by James St. James.
 The film stars Alex Lawther, Abigail Breslin, AnnaSophia Robb, Ian Nelson, Celia Weston, Laverne Cox, and Bette Midler.

-The film had its world premiere at the Berlin International Film Festival on February 13, 2017.
-It was released on January 12, 2018, by IFC Films.
+The film had its world premiere at the 67th Berlin International Film Festival on February 13, 2017.
+It was released in the United States on January 12, 2018, by IFC Films.

 Plot

 We meet Billy Bloom gazing into the mirror, planning his make-up, and know he is no ordinary teen.
-Flashing back to his younger years, his indulgent, flambouyant, alcoholic mother ‘muv’ (Bette Midler) worships him, actively encouraging him to dress up.
+Flashing back to his younger years, his indulgent, flamboyant, alcoholic mother "Muv" worships him, actively encouraging him to dress up.
 It causes much arguing between his mother and conservative father Bill who separate.
-He lives with her for seven years in Connecticut before being transported to live in his wealthy father’s mansion in the deep south after her sudden disappearance (later revealed to be rehab).
+He lives with her for seven years in Connecticut before being transported to live in his wealthy father's mansion in the deep south after her sudden disappearance (later revealed to be rehab).

-Billy retreats more into his world of fantasy dress up, ignoring housekeeper Florence’s advice to dress conservatively, like in jeans, for his first day at the local high school.
-However his idea of conservative is quite flambouyant, with eyeliner and lipstick, a ruffled pirate top, little black jacket and hat.
-He is ostentatiously overfamiliar, leading to him being quickly ostracised.
+Billy retreats more into his world of fantasy dress up, ignoring housekeeper Florence's advice to dress conservatively, like in jeans, for his first day at the local high school.
+However his idea of conservative is quite flamboyant, with eyeliner and lipstick, a ruffled pirate top, little black jacket and hat.
+He is ostentatiously over-familiar, leading to him being quickly ostracized.

-Noone speaks to him positively on the first day, but on the second, not only does Mary Jane befriend him, giving the lowdown on the most prominent students, but ‘Flip’ (Mark) Kelly introduces himself.
+No one speaks to him positively on the first day, but on the second, not only does Mary Jane befriend him, giving the lowdown on the most prominent students, but "Flip" Kelly introduces himself.
 He is the school hero, and also shows Billy his support.
-When the three girl clique of bullies ask Billie for fashion tips, he brilliantly tears them apart, then there’s the homophobic jocks, and the loner Bernie with a deep seated resentment towards him, a mask for something deeper.
+When the three girl clique of bullies ask Billy for fashion tips, he brilliantly tears them apart, then there's the homophobic jocks, and the loner Bernie with a deep-seated resentment towards him, a mask for something deeper.
 (Later on, he tries it on with him in the boys toilet, but wants to stay in the closet.)

-Billy’s biology teacher allows students to constantly bully him, treating him stereotypically as someone assumed to be gay.
+Billy's biology teacher allows students to constantly bully him, treating him stereotypically as someone assumed to be gay.
 To retaliate, he wears outrageous outfits for weeks to combat the onslaught of spitballs launched at him.
 It culminates to the day he dons a completely outlandish, mini-length wedding gown with a veil and garish red makeup.
-Billy’s detoured to the lecture hall, where five or six jocks beat him to within an inch of his life.
+Billy's detoured to the lecture hall, where five or six jocks beat him to within an inch of his life.
 Flip and another stop them, but he is in a coma for five days.